 navigate elsewhere>> index what the work can do thinking-through-practice questions iterative proposals drift

 • What of the structural can be seen in the everyday?
-How do I theorize the urban everyday, and what does it offer in terms of parsing phenomena?
+How do I theorize the "urban everyday", and what does it offer in terms of parsing phenomena?

 • What does it mean to generate situated knowledges of (and from within and as part of) the city?
 Refiguring David Hugill's call for geographers to examine the "'urban' implications of colonial practice" (2017, 2), what are the colonial implications of my urban practices as a settler in Vancouver?

-• Does thinking with and through spatial practices of urban inhabitation open up particular ways of thinking cities?
+• Does thinking with and through practices of urban inhabitation open up particular ways of thinking cities?
 How do everyday navigations shape infra/structural relations, city imaginaries, and the production of urban space?

 • How might we hold together different—incommensurable, even—framings of the city?
 Which concepts, theories, practices, methodologies, and ethics might aid in this endeavor?